Samsung Galaxy Tab S3

 The Samsung Galaxy Tab S3 is an Android-based tablet computer produced and marketed by Samsung Electronics.
 Belonging to the high-end "S" line, it was unveiled alongside the Galaxy Book at the MWC 2017, and was first released on March 24, 2017.
-It is available in Wi-Fi only and Wi-Fi/4G LTE variants.
+It was available in Wi-Fi only and Wi-Fi/4G LTE variants.

 Its successor, the Galaxy Tab S4, was announced on August 1, 2018.

 Features

 The Galaxy Tab S3 is the first device from Samsung to run Android 7.0 Nougat as default.
 For the first time since the Galaxy Tab 2, all the languages that were previously absent from other regions are available.

 The device features a 9.7-inch 2048 × 1536 Super AMOLED display which supports HDR video.
 The Tab S3 has a Qualcomm Snapdragon 820 processor, 4 GB of RAM, 32 GB of onboard storage and a 6000 mAh battery.
 It is also supplied with a Galaxy Note S Pen, the first of the Tab S range to do so.